Glenn Hoddle: Music

-Personal life
+Personal life and health

 In 1986, while on holiday in Israel, Hoddle said that he had an experience which led him to become a born-again Christian.

 Hoddle has been married twice, firstly to Christine Ann Stirling (1979–1998) and subsequently to Vanessa Colburn (2000–2015).
-He has three children with his first wife (Zara, Jamie and Zoe).
+He has three children with his first wife.
+Hoddle's uncle, Dave, was part of the Stansted team that won the 1984 FA Vase.

 In 1996, his younger brother, former footballer Carl Hoddle, overdosed on paracetamol, but recovered.
-In March 2008, Carl Hoddle died at the age of 40 after collapsing suddenly from a brain aneurysm.
-Glenn Hoddle was reportedly "devastated" by the death of his brother.
+In March 2008, Carl died at the age of 40, after collapsing suddenly from a brain aneurysm.

 On 27 October 2018, his 61st birthday, Hoddle suffered a cardiac arrest in a London TV studio and was taken to hospital for emergency heart surgery.
 The Guardian reported that he had been close to death and was saved by the actions of an employee at BT Sport, Simon Daniels, who knew how to use a defibrillator.
 On 23 November 2018, Hoddle left St Bartholomew's Hospital to recuperate at home after his hospital treatment.

-In March 2021, Hoddle said he was "devastated" when he heard the news that Glenn Roeder had died aged 65, describing him as "a lovely guy and a really good coach."
-Roeder worked as a coach under Hoddle during his time as England manager.

 Hoddle published his autobiography, Playmaker, in 2021.